Kimichen2006/Friday/README.md

 ## Requirements

 - Python 3.8 or higher
-- OpenRouter API key (for LLM access)
+- OpenRouter API key
+- whisper for STT
+- browser-use is installed
-- GPT-SoVITS for text-to-speech (optional)
+- GPT-SoVITS for text-to-speech
 - At least 4GB RAM for running whisper models
 - Windows, macOS, or Linux